macadmins/umad/README.md

 ```

 ### Manual enrollment URL
-This is the URL to open for the Manual Enrollment button.
+Configure the Manual Enrollment button with a custom URL.
 ```xml
 <string>--manualenrollmenturl</string>
 <string>https://apple.com</string>
 ```

 ### More info URL
-This is the URL to open for the Manual Enrollment button.
+When you see the Manual Enrollment button, you can customize a URL directing the users to more information.
 ```xml
 <string>--moreinfourl</string>
 <string>https://google.com</string>
 ```

 ### Nag screenshot path
-A custom nag screenshot path.
-Alternatively, just replace the included nag_ss.png
+You can modify the LaunchAgent adding your custom path or just replace the included nag_ss.png with your own .png.
+(remember to name the file nag_ss.png if you are not using a custom path)
 ```xml
 <string>--nagsspath</string>
 <string>/Some/Custom/Path/nag_ss.png</string>
 ```

 ### No timer
-Do not attempt to restore the umad GUI to the front of a user's window.
+Use this setting if you <b>DO NOT</b> want to restore the umad GUI to the front of a user's window.

 ```xml
 <string>--notimer</string>